 However we were never informed that there was to be building works happening throughout February.
 This resulted in there being no room for a reception desk and little to do in the hotel as everything was cordened off.
 As for the rooms, they were small and dated, they also didn't have much of a blind for the windows.
 As there has been a neon lit build finished across the street from the hotel, the room was lit up all night.
 To add to this there was a false fire alarm at 4am in the morning which no one came to inform us about but we could barely hear it from our room.
 The shower cubicle was really small with a really powerful shower that wasn't pleasant and to top everything we had a cockroach crawl into our room just before our departure that resided under our bed.
 All in all multiple things went wrong with our stay and I wouldn't recommend.

-Based on 21,117 reviews
+based on 13,369 reviews

 Policies vary by room type and provider.